mermaid-js/mermaid/docs/syntax/sequenceDiagram.md

     Bob->>Alice: I agree
 ```

+#### Unfixable actor/participant creation/deletion error (v\<MERMAID_RELEASE_VERSION>+)

+If an error of the following type occurs when creating or deleting an actor/participant:

+> The destroyed participant **participant-name** does not have an associated destroying message after its declaration.
+Please check the sequence diagram.

+And fixing diagram code does not get rid of this error and rendering of all other diagrams results in the same error, then you need to update the mermaid version.

 ### Grouping / Box

 The actor(s) can be grouped in vertical boxes.
 You can define a color (if not, it will be transparent) and/or a descriptive label using the following notation: